petsc/petsc/doc/developers/contributing/pipelines.rst

 Do not overdo requesting testing; it is a limited resource, so if you realize a currently running pipeline is no longer needed, cancel it.

-The pipeline status for a merge request (MR) is displayed near the top of the MR page, and in the pipelines tab.
+The pipeline status for a merge request (MR) is displayed near the top of the MR page and in the pipelines tab.

-(The figures below are high resolution, so zoom in if needbe)
+(The figures below are high resolution, so zoom in if needed)

 .. figure:: /images/developers/pipeline-from-MR.png
    :align: center